 Keurig Latte Recipe

 - Keurig Coffee maker

 - Milk Frother

 - Your choice of milk (Whole Milk is prefered)

 - A K-cup coffee pod (Dark roast is preferred)

 - Froth and heat the milk using a standalone milk frother.

 - Insert the K-cup pod inside the machine (Dark roast will be best)

 - Press the brew button and use the smallest brew size (some models will have 6 oz the smallest and some models will have 4 oz the smallest).
-The trick is to use the smallest size for a dense cup of coffee.
-If your model has a strong brew button press that too.

 - Once the coffee is prepared pour the frothed milk on top of the hot coffee.